 Cambridgeshire and Peterborough Fire Authority is satisfied that its business during the financial year 2021/22 was conducted in accordance with the law and proper standards and that public money was properly accounted for and used economically, efficiently and effectively.
 The Authority is further satisfied that the requirements of the Fire and Rescue National Framework for England have been met.

-can be found within this report, specifically:
+Evidence to support this judgement can be found within this report, specifically:

-- Integrated Risk Management Plan page 18 - Financial and governance matters page 33 - 35
+- Integrated Risk Management Plan page 38 - Financial and governance matters page 31